-We accept referrals from GP surgeries and other professsionals
+We accept referrals from GP’s and other commissioning bodies

 Nature Based interventions